Thieves break in, throw party at San Francisco restaurant before grand opening - NewsBreak

 Bomya now says the restaurant’s grand opening is in jeopardy because of what he found behind the shielded windows.

 The thieves smashed a lockbox and then broke into the restaurant on a Saturday night two weeks ago, Bomya says.
-He quickly realized that the burglars stole some of their equipment and furniture, but later came to the conclusion that they also hosted a large underground party based on the trash and vomit left behind.
+He quickly realized that the burglars stole some of their equipment and furniture, but later came to the conclusion that they also hosted a large underground party based on the trash and vomit left behind.‘Buy now, pay later’ surges with holiday shopping

 Signs were also posted up on the walls letting partygoers know where the bathrooms are located.

 He says the place smelled of marijuana.
-Their surveillance camera system was also stolen.‘Buy now, pay later’ surges with holiday shopping
+Their surveillance camera system was also stolen.

 Bomya says he’s now sharing the story to warn other businesses.